 Lean thinking has an important place in lean project management.
 Womack and Daniel T. Jones defined the five basic principles of lean thinking in their book “The Machine That Changed the World” in 1990.

 - Value (Identify Value): The first principle is understanding the value of a product from the customer’s point of view.
 The organization must understand what value the customer places upon their products and services.
 Determination of the value is based on the customer’s needs for the product.

 - Value Stream (Map the Value Stream): Value stream is the entire flow up the products life cycle from raw materials through to the customer’s use.
 Creating a value stream map using visualization techniques, diagrams and charts are helpful to demonstrate the sequence of activities required to deliver the end product.

 - Pull (Establish a Pull Approach): If the flow of the value stream is improved, time to customer can be improved.
 Pull principle helps to be sure that nothing is made ahead of time.
-In the traditional manufacturing approach products are manufactured based on a schedule or forecast.
+In traditional manufacturing, approach products are manufactured based on a schedule or forecast.
 But in the pull approach, the product is not manufactured until the customer orders it.
-As a result of this approach you don’t need to store large amount of products.
+As a result of this approach, you don’t need to store a large amount of products.

-- Perfection (Seek Perfection): Prefection step is one of the most important step.
-Lean system requires continuous improvement and continuous improvement brings perfection because lean is a live process.
-Lean thinking should be every employees business and every process should be involved in lean.
+- Perfection (Seek Perfection): Perfection step is one of the most important steps.
+The lean system requires continuous improvement and continuous improvement brings perfection because lean is a live process.
+Lean thinking should be every employee’s business and every process should be involved in lean.